rmccorm4/Tiny-Imagenet-200/README.md

 * Without using a network, recursively train a network, get the best classes and train on those, and repeat

-* Can a GAN be used to increase the number of training/validation images per class by generating realistic images?
+* Can a Generative Adversarial Network be used to increase the number of training/validation images per class by generating realistic images?